ds-modules/curriculum-guide/connector/instructor/checklist.md

 * Read through this guide
 * Develop assignments

-### Returning Instructors
+### Technical

+* Meet with Gunjan to discuss the infrastructure
+* Create a public course repo
+* Create a private course repo
-* Attend a 1 hour technology overview meeting
+* Create a course website

 * Update your course website
 * Let us know if you want student help
 * Read through this guide